Bayesian modelling

 Markov Chain Monte Carlo (MCMC)

-When using an MCMC, we are interested in sampling the distributions to estimate the parameters of the model.
+When using an MCMC, we are interested in sampling distributions to estimate the parameters of the model.

 Markov Chain Monte Carlo (MCMC)